bdcrops/module-declarative/README.md

     </table>
 </schema>
 ```

-## 12.What is Data patch?
+- 3.15 What is Data patch?

- - A class that contains data modification instructions.
+   A class that contains data modification instructions.
 It can have dependencies on other data or schema patches.

-## 13. What is Revertable data patch?
+- 3.16 What is Revertable data patch?

-- A patch that can be reverted as a module or path is uninstalled or deleted.
+ A patch that can be reverted as a module or path is uninstalled or deleted.
 Revertable operations are Data Query Language (DQL) and Data Manipulation Language (DML) operations: INSERT, UPDATE.

-## 14. What is Migration?
+- 3.17 What is Migration?

-- A type of non-revertable data patch that can be applied, but not reverted.
+A type of non-revertable data patch that can be applied, but not reverted.
 Any complex operation, such as one that contains an application layer (for example, Collections or Serializers) is non-revertable.
 SQL delete operations are non-revertable because they can cause triggering.

-### 1.5.15 What is Schema patch &  allow  operations?
+- 3.18 What is Schema patch &  allow  operations?

  A class that contains custom schema modification instructions.
 Schema patches are used along with declarative schema, but these patches allow complex operations such as: